-The City of Saint Francis provides drinking water to its residents from a groundwater source: three wells ranging from 229 to 417 feet deep, which draw water from the Mt.
+The City of Saint Francis provides drinking water to its residents from a groundwater source: three wells ranging from 229 to 417 feet deep, that draw water from the Mt.
 Simon and Quaternary Buried Artesian aquifers.

 The water provided to customers may meet drinking water standards, but the Minnesota Department of Health has also made a determination as to how vulnerable the source of water may be to future contamination incidents.
-If you wish to obtain the entire source water assessment regarding your drinking water, please call 651-201-4700 or 1-800-818-9318 (and press 5) during normal business hours.
+If you wish to obtain the entire source water assessment regarding your drinking water, please call 651-201-4700 or 1-800-818-9318 during normal business hours.
 Also, you can view it on line at www.health.state.mn.us/divs/eh/water/swp/swa.

-Call St. Francis City Hall at 763-753-2630 if you have questions about the City of Saint Francis drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water.
+Call 763-233-5200 if you have questions about the City of Saint Francis drinking water or would like information about opportunities for public participation in decisions that may affect the quality of the water.